boylesoftware/x2node-tutorial/src/TUTORIAL.md

   "password": "hoistthesales!"
 }
 ```
-And `POST` it to the web-service;
+and `POST` it to the web-service;

 ```shell
 $ curl -v -H "Content-Type: application/json" --data-binary @new-account.json http://localhost:3001/accounts
 ```

-...the record created will be something like this:
+the record created will be something like this:

 ```json
 {